data-ethics-and-society/data-ethics-and-society-reading-group/Sessions/2022/02-22-session.md

 > Please consider either buying the book from a local, independent bookseller, or picking up a used copy online.

-Thank you to Harriet for suggesting this week's content and leading this month's meeting.
+Thank you to Harriet for suggesting this events content.

 ### Discussion points